offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 ![FreeCAD sketcher workbench numbered element toolbar buttons](freecad_sketcher_numbered_element_toolbar_buttons.png)

 To create a line, use toolbar button 3 (keyboard shortcut G,L).
 Once the tool is active, select the mode in which the line should be created (cycle keyboard shortcut M).
-The mode defines the constraints presented by On-View-Parameters when the line is being created:
+The mode defines the constraints_FC presented by On-View-Parameters_FC when the line is being created:

 * **Point, length, angle**
 * **Point, !!width!!, !!height!!**
-* **2 points** (no constraints presented)
+* **2 points** (no constraints_FC presented)

 ![FreeCAD sketcher workbench line parameters](freecad_sketcher_line_parameters.png)

-Click within the 3D viewport to place the element and either fill out the On-View-Parameters or click again to place the second point.
+Click within the 3D viewport to place the element_FC and either fill out the On-View-Parameters_FC or click again to place the second point.

 ```{note}
 A line is made up of 2 points.